Kubernetes Environments

 Allow traffic as required by the following resources:

-• The StreamSets Kubernetes agent requires outbound connections to StreamSets Control Hub.
+• The IBM StreamSets Kubernetes agent requires outbound connections to StreamSets Control Hub.
 For the complete list of Control Hub DNS names to allow, see Outbound Connections.

 For more information about network policies, see the Kubernetes documentation.